-The Coordinating Center for Strategic Approaches to Improving Access to Quality Health Care for Children and Youth with Epilepsy Program is not a program subject to the provisions of Executive Order 12372, as implemented by 45 CFR 100.
+The Strategic Approaches to Improving Access to Quality Health Care for Children and Youth with Epilepsy Program is not a program subject to the provisions of Executive Order 12372, as implemented by 45 CFR 100.

 See Section 4.1 ii of HRSA's SF-424 Application Guide for additional information.